- 1

 Monitoring & Tooling

-DBAs need good monitoring tools — this is where Oracle has a clear advantage, but PostgreSQL's ecosystem is growing rapidly.
+DBAs need good tools to monitor systems — this is where Oracle has a clear advantage, but PostgreSQL's ecosystem is growing rapidly.

 | Aspect | PostgreSQL | Oracle |